gbif/jekyll-hp-base-theme/pages/markdown.md

 ---
 title: Markdown
-description: What is markdown and how to get started
+description: You will be writing your content in Markdown.
+This page has links and examples to get you started.
 background: /assets/img/Haeckel_Neomeris_annulata2.jpg
 imageLicense: Kunstformen der Natur (1904) by Ernst Haeckel via [Wikimedia](https://commons.wikimedia.org/wiki/Kunstformen_der_Natur)
 permalink: /markdown
 layout: post
 ---
 There are many guides for how to write markdown online.
-E.g. [this one](https://www.markdownguide.org/basic-syntax/)
+They can vary slightly as markdown comes in many flavours.
+Most things are the same no matter what guide you find.
+The site is using the [Kramdown parser](https://kramdown.gettalong.org/quickref.html), but guides like [this one](https://www.markdownguide.org/basic-syntax/) is useful nonetheless.

 See [`pages/markdown.md`](https://raw.githubusercontent.com/gbif/jekyll-theme-algae/master/pages/markdown.md) for the raw Markdown of this page.

 ## Headings